-Under National Instrument 51-102, Part 4, subsection 4.3(3) (a), if an auditor has not performed a review of the condensed interim consolidated financial statements, they must be accompanied by a notice indicating that the financial statements have not been reviewed by an auditor.
+Under National Instrument 51-102, Part 4, subsection 4.3(3) (a), if an auditor has not performed a review of the condensed interim financial statements, they must be accompanied by a notice indicating that the financial statements have not been reviewed by an auditor.

-The accompanying unaudited condensed interim consolidated financial statements of the Company have been prepared by, and are the responsibility of, the Company's management.
+The accompanying unaudited condensed interim financial statements of the Company have been prepared by, and are the responsibility of, the Company's management.
 The Company's independent auditor has not performed a review of these financial statements.

-DATED this 19th day of February, 2014.
+DATED this 27th day of August, 2014.